 Pumpkin Cupcakes with Pumpkin Cheesecake Frosting

-- 3/4 C graham flour or whole wheat flour
+- 3/4 cup graham flour you can also use whole wheat flour

 - 2 large eggs

-- 1 T vanilla bean paste or vanilla extract
+- 1 tablespoon vanilla bean paste you can also use vanilla extract

-- 2 C smashed graham crackers pea-sized bits
+- 2 cups smashed graham crackers pea-sized bits

 Pumpkin Cheesecake Frosting Ingredients